MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

 2. In the packaging project, right-click the **Applications** node and choose **Add reference**.
 In the list of projects, select the C++/Win32 desktop application project in your solution and click **OK**.

 3. Build and run the packaging project.
-Confirm that the app runs and displays the UWP controls as expected.
+Confirm that the app runs and displays the WinRT XAML controls as expected.

 ## Next steps

-The code examples in this article get you started with the basic scenario of hosting a standard UWP control in a C++ Win32 app.
+The code examples in this article get you started with the basic scenario of hosting a standard WinRT XAML control in a C++ Win32 app.
 The following sections introduce additional scenarios that your application may need to support.

-### Host a custom UWP control
+### Host a custom WinRT XAML control

 For many scenarios, you may need to host a custom UWP XAML control that contains several individual controls that work together.
-The process for hosting a custom UWP control (either a control you define yourself or a control provided by a 3rd party) in a C++ Win32 app is more complex than hosting a standard control, and requires additional code.
+The process for hosting a custom control (either a control you define yourself or a control provided by a 3rd party) in a C++ Win32 app is more complex than hosting a standard control, and requires additional code.

-For a complete walkthrough, see [Host a custom UWP control in a C++ Win32 app using the XAML Hosting API](host-custom-control-with-xaml-islands-cpp.md).
+For a complete walkthrough, see [Host a custom WinRT XAML control in a C++ Win32 app using the XAML Hosting API](host-custom-control-with-xaml-islands-cpp.md).

 ### Advanced scenarios